Russian ambassador to United Nations dies suddenly

-Vitaly Churkin, the smooth-talking Russian ambassador to the United Nations, died suddenly Monday, officials said.
+Vitaly Churkin, the tough-talking Russian ambassador to the United Nations, died suddenly Monday, officials said.

-Churkin, who was 64, was at his desk when he died, the Russian Foreign Ministry confirmed.
+Churkin, who was 64, was at his desk at the Russian Consulate in Manhattan when he died, the Russian Foreign Ministry confirmed.
+But the ministry gave no details about the circumstances of his passing.

 "A prominent Russian diplomat has passed away while at work," the Ministry said in a statement on its official website.
 "We'd like to express our sincere condolences to Vitaly Churkin's family.'